txingxie/BloomNext/README.md

 # BloomNext: Early Prediction of Harmful Algal Blooms

-BloomNext is a machine learning project for predicting harmful algal blooms caused by *Karenia brevis* in Florida coastal waters.
+BloomNext is a framework for predicting harmful algal blooms caused by *Karenia brevis* in Florida coastal waters.

 ## Overview